-3.3.7 Functions of the Cabinet Member for Leisure, Culture and Green Spaces
+3.3.6 Functions of the Cabinet member for leisure and culture

-- a) Overall responsibility for the development, implementation and review of policies for the provision and promotion of leisure and recreational facilities and services. - b) Overall responsibility for the development, implementation and review of policies for the provision and promotion of the arts, heritage and culture in the District. - Overall responsibility for the development, implementation and review of policies for the provision and promotion of the Council's ground maintenance responsibilities. - d) Overall responsibility for the development, management and maintenance of the Council's green spaces. - e) Overall responsibility for the development, implementation and review of policies for community facilities in the District. - f) Overall responsibility for the development, implementation and review of policies for the burial grounds and crematoria. - g) Overall responsibility for HDC organised public events delivered to promote the District. - h) The determination of applications for financial and other assistance within the portfolio's services.
+- Overall responsibility for the development, implementation and review of policies for the provision and promotion of leisure and recreational facilities and services. - b) Overall responsibility for the development, implementation and review of policies for the provision and promotion of the arts, heritage and culture in the District. - c) Overall responsibility for the development, implementation and review of policies for community facilities in the District. - d) Overall responsibility for the development, implementation and review of policies for burial grounds and crematoria.